kineticedge/kafka-streams-dashboards/README.md

 The first application is a *purchase order* system that takes orders, attaches stores and users, and prices them, and emits the result as a *pickup order*.
 This showcases KTables, Global KTables, Joins, aggregations, and more.

-The primary stream of data flowing for purchase-order is shown in this diagram.
+The primary stream of data flowing for purchase orders is shown in this diagram.
 The topology to hydrate and use the tables, is not shown.
 This is a logical representation of the topology based on the DSL components, the actual topology built includes additions source and sink nodes to handling the re-key process.

 ![Purchase Order Topology](./doc/purchase-order-topology.png)

 The reason for the *group by (orderId)* being split with a re-key is that is indeed what happens when the logical DSL topology is built by the StreamsBuilder.
-It is important to understand that here, expecially since it is this topic that is then leveraged for analytics.
+It is important to understand that here, especially since it is this topic that is then leveraged for analytics.

 ## SKU Analytic Application